bitcoinmono/bitcoinmono/README.md

 Please see the included LICENSE file for more information.

+FOR DEVS : If you fork the repo to make your own coin, take a look at CryptoNoteConfig_new_coin.h for simplicity

 ### Installing

 We offer binary images of the latest releases here: https://github.com/bitcoinmono/bitcoinmono/releases